Cass (painting): The station

 The station depicted in Cass is a simple two-room building constructed in 1911 with weatherboard sides and a corrugated iron roof.
 It was built when Cass was the terminus of the Midland Line, before the railway pushed on to Otira to cross the Southern Alps.
 At the time Angus painted it a larger building and a refreshments room had been removed, but a goods shed was still present.

 The station still stands today.
-By the 1980s it had been painted white (the colour depicted in Julian Dashper's photograph), but in the late 1990s it was repainted a uniform ochre red (possibly to more closely resemble the Angus painting), a colour used by museums to paint Māori carvings, known as "Museum Red").
-In the early 2020s it was repainted again, to tan with red trim.
+By the 1980s it had been painted white (the colour depicted in Julian Dashper's photograph), but in the late 1990s it was repainted a uniform ochre red (possibly to more closely resemble the Angus painting), a colour used by museums to paint Māori carvings, known as "Museum Red".
+In the early 2020s it was repainted tan with red trim.

 In 2024 KiwiRail erected a branding sign alongside the Cass railway station building.
 The move was greeted with protest, including from actor Sam Neill who was quoted as saying, “Which idiot did this?
 Come on.
 Put your hand up!".
 KiwiRail removed the sign, commenting that they were great admirers of the Angus's painting, holding it in “the highest regard”.